-- A = passing and 4 quality points per hour attempted - B = passing and 3 quality points per hour attempted - C = passing and 2 quality points per hour attempted - D = passing and 1 quality point - F = failure and 0 quality points - S = passing and 0 quality points but the hours attempted are not included in grade point average determination - U = failure and 0 quality points but the hours attempted are not included in grade point average determinations - I = Incomplete and 0 quality points - W = withdrawal and 0 quality points but the hours attempted are not included in grade point average determination - FA = failure due to absence and 0 quality points - AU = audit with 0 quality points and 0 hours attempted - NR = no grade reported (administrative procedure)
+- A = passing and 4 quality points per hour attempted - B = passing and 3 quality points per hour attempted - C = passing and 2 quality points per hour attempted - D = passing and 1 quality point - F = failure and 0 quality points - S = passing and 0 quality points but the hours attempted are not included in grade point average determination - U = failure and 0 quality points but the hours attempted are not included in grade point average determination - I = incomplete and 0 quality points - W = withdrawal and 0 quality points but the hours attempted are not included in grade point average determination

+- FA = failure due to absence and 0 quality points - AU = audit with 0 quality points and 0 hours attempted - NR = no grade reported (administrative procedure)

 The grade of Incomplete is not a right exercised by the student.
 A grade of Incomplete can be assigned only at the discretion of the instructor and may occur when the quality of work has been of passing grade, but the student has been prevented by illness or other justifiable cause from completing the work required prior to the final examination.
-Grades of Incomplete must be cleared within one year after assignment of the Incomplete.
-Students will not be permitted to graduate with grades of Incomplete on their records.